-- Inventory and other property to certain organizations for use in the care of the ill, needy, or infants (see section170(e)(3) and Regulations section 1.170A-4A); - Scientific equipment used for research to institutions of higher learning or to certain scientific research organizations (other than by personal holding companies and service organizations) (see section 170(e)(4)); and - Computer technology and equipment to schools.
+- Inventory and other property to certain organizations for use in the care of the ill, needy, or infants (see section 170(e)(3) and Regulations section 1.170A-4A); - Scientific equipment used for research to institutions of higher learning or to certain scientific research organizations (other than by personal holding companies and service organizations) (see section 170(e)(4)); and - Computer technology and equipment for educational purposes.

-Contributions of computer technology and equipment to schools.
-A fund may take an increased deduction under section 170(e)(6) for qualified contributions of computer technology or equipment for elementary or secondary school purposes.
+Contributions of computer technology and equipment for educational purposes.
+A fund may take an increased deduction under section 170(e)(6) for qualified contributions of computer technology or equipment for educational purposes.
+Computer technology or equipment means computer software, computer or peripheral equipment, and fiber optic cable related to computer use.
 A contribution is a qualified contribution if:

-- It is made to an eligible donee (see below); - Substantially all the donee property's use is: Related to the purpose or function of the - 1.
+- It is made to an eligible donee (see page 8); - Substantially all the donee property's use is: 1.
 Related to the purpose or function of the donee: - 2.
 For use within the United States; and - 3.
-For educational purposes in any grade K-12. - The contribution is made not later than 2 years after the date the taxpayer acquired or substantially completed the construction of the property; - The original use of the property is by the donor or the donee; - The property is not transferred by the donee for money, services, or other property, except for shipping, transfer, and installation costs; and - The property fits productively into the donee's education plan.
+For educational purposes. - The contribution is made not later than 3 years after the date the taxpayer acquired or substantially completed the construction of the property;

+- The original use of the property is by the donor or the donee: - The property is not transferred by the donee for money, services, or other property, except for shipping, transfer, and installation costs; - The property fits productively into the donee's education plan; and - The property meets standards, if any, that may be prescribed by future regulations, to assure it meets minimum functionality and suitability for educational purposes.